Ankr-network/ankr-docs/docs/Game/Unity/getting-started/01-connect.md

 You can then use `.SetImageActive(bool)` to activate/deactivate the QRCode.

 Here is the way it is implemented in our **Examples**.
-We get the `ConnectURL` from `walletconnect` Instance.
+We get the `ConnectURL` from a `walletconnect` Instance.
 Then we generate the `QRCode` from it and activate the QRCode's image so it can be scanned:

 ```C#